3 Most Important Theories to Explain How the Solar System Formed?

 Our solar system is located in the Milky Way galaxy’s outer spiral arm.

-A huge cloud of dust and gas is known as the solar nebula collided in on itself about 4.6 billion years ago.
+A huge cloud of dust and gas known as the solar nebula collided with itself about 4.6 billion years ago.
 That is how the solar system formed with its sun and planets.
-At the heart of our solar system is the sun, a massive star whose gravitational pull keeps a slew of planets, dwarf planets (such as Pluto), comets, and meteoroids orbiting it.
+The sun is at the heart of our solar system, a massive star whose gravitational pull keeps a slew of planets, dwarf planets (such as Pluto), comets, and meteoroids orbiting it.

 Our sun is orbited by eight declared planets and at least five dwarf planets.
 The planets in our solar system are arranged in the way they are because of the way that’s how the solar system formed, according to a new study by the US National Aeronautics and Space Agency (NASA).